Happy Presidents Day — or Washington’s Day, or whatever your state calls it. It’s only right that I cover Washington today for my president series.

 Washington recommended the Bill of Rights, one of the most important contributions to American thought.
 That alone earns him a perfect liberty rating.
 But even more critically — and what often goes unmentioned — is that Washington refused to become a king.
 He stepped down after eight years and set the precedent for maximum two-year service.
 He didn’t have to do that.
 His popularity was so great, and the country in its fledgling years, that if he had wanted to remain president until he died he could have easily done so.
 That would have set a horrible precedent, and undermined everything the republic stood for.

 George Washington was the third best president of the United Sates, after John Tyler (best) and Warren Harding (a close second).
 Here is his report card.

 Peace.
 For intervening in the Whiskey Rebellion, he loses a point.
-For breaking off the alliance with France he earns gold stars, but then loses a point for the Jay Treaty (which was partly good but carried long-range consequences).
+For breaking off the alliance with France he earns gold stars, but then loses a point for the Jay Treaty (which was mostly good but carried long-range consequences).
 For his aggressive policies in seizing Indian lands he loses 3 points.

 Prosperity.
 Things weren’t too bad under Washington, but for buying into the vision of Alexander Hamilton, which carried long-lasting negative consequences, he loses 7 points.

 Liberty.
 For recommending the Bill of Rights, he gets a full 20 points.
 What that bill did for America can’t be exaggerated.
 And for stepping down from office after two terms he gets a +5 bonus.
 I don’t normally award bonus points in these presidential assessments, but I have to make an exception for Washington.
 Relinquishing the presidency when he could have easily kept it until he died is, I believe, the best and most important thing a president has ever done in his capacity as president.

 Peace — 15/20

 Liberty — 20/20 (+5 bonus)

 TOTAL SCORE = 53/60 = Excellent